joemasilotti/masilotti.com/_posts/turbo-ios/2021-03-19-forms-and-basic-authentication.md

 3. Receive an authentication token for future requests
 4. Pass that token to the web view to persist the cookies

-[I’ve been doing some heavy thinking on this and have implementation recommendations.]({% link _newsletters/4.md %}) These will be discussed in the “native screens” article of this series.
+[I’ve been doing some heavy thinking on this and have implementation recommendations.]({% link _newsletters/4.md %}) These will be discussed in the "native screens" article of this series.

 Can’t wait?
 Here’s a sneak peek of what I will be covering.